ratfactor/ziglings/README.md

 ## A Note About Versions

 The Zig language is under very active development.
-Ziglings will attempt to be current, but not bleeding-edge.
-However, sometimes fundamental changes will happen.
-Ziglings will check for a minimum version and build number.

-(See Getting Started above for the current minimum.)
+In order to be current, Ziglings tracks development builds of the Zig compiler rather than versioned releases.
+The last stable release was `0.7.1`, but Ziglings needs a dev build with pre-release version "0.8.0" and a build number at least as high as that shown in the example version check above.

 It is likely that you'll download a build which is _greater_ than the minimum.

-Once you have a version of the Zig compiler that works with your copy of Ziglings, they'll continue to work together.
-But if you update one, you may need to also update the other.
+Once you have a build of the Zig compiler that works with Ziglings, they'll continue to work together.
+But keep in mind that if you update one, you may need to also update the other.

 ## Advanced Usage